-While on a tasting tour of wineries, cellars, or vineyards in Italy, your sommelier will serve wines according to certain important rules.
-By asking questions and keeping an open mind about possible flavor profiles, micro-regions, and more, you may find collective characteristics of a variety of wines you enjoy in order to learn more as you continue to sample new varietals.
+While on a tasting tour of wineries, cellars, or vineyards in Italy, your sommelier will serve wines according to important rules.
+By asking questions and keeping an open mind about flavor profiles, micro-regions, and more, you may find collective characteristics in a variety of wines, while learning more as you sample new varietals.

-These distinctions make it easier to find the essential aromas, layered flavors, and varied weights of the wines you are sampling so you can explore and experience their dynamic characteristics with your preferences in mind.
+These distinctions make it easier to find the essential aromas, layered flavors, and varied weights of the wines so you can explore and experience their dynamic characteristics with your preferences in mind.

-When discovering the wines of Italy, the tasting order is the first essential step to enjoying the diversity for which Italy’s wines are known.
+When discovering the wines of Italy, the tasting order is the first step to enjoying the diversity for which Italy’s offerings are known.

 White Wine